OfficeDev/Office-Add-in-samples/Samples/hello-world/outlook-hello-world/README.md

 The hello world sample is configured so that the files are hosted directly from this GitHub repo.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the manifest in Outlook on Windows, on Mac, or on the web by following the instructions in [Sideload Outlook add-in on Windows or Mac](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing#outlook-on-the-desktop).
+1. Sideload the manifest in Outlook on Windows (new or classic), on Mac, or on the web by following the instructions in [Sideload Outlook add-in on Windows or Mac](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

 ### Configure a localhost web server and run the sample from localhost